XRPLF/xrpl-dev-portal/ripplerest_api.md

 ### Exploring the API ###

 Let's start by using `curl` to see if the `ripple-rest` API is currently running.
-Type the following into a terminal window:
+Type the following into a terminal:

 `curl http://[ripple-rest-server]/v1/server`